-Element Identification is a crucial step in achieving automated test interaction in Selenium against browser based applications.
+Element Identification is a crucial step in achieving automated test interaction in Selenium against browser-based applications.
 Poor element identification design results in failure to identify elements at run time thus leading to stability issues.
 Entire test execution could come to a halt with just the username field not being identified at runtime.

 It is very much a recognized fact in the Selenium community that test automation coding should follow proper design and programming practices.
 But when it comes to element identification, design effort is often overlooked.
-Most of the times element ID is setup based on ad-hoc considerations without a rigorous thought.
+Most of the time element ID is setup based on ad-hoc considerations without a rigorous thought.
 Here are some best practices to consider while setting up element identification in Selenium.

 - Use minimal number of attributes possible

-It is always a good practice to use least possible number of attributes to identify an element.
+It is always a good practice to use the least possible number of attributes to identify an element.
 Pick the minimum set of attributes, thoroughly considering their long-term stability.
 Don’t be tempted to use more number of attributes, just because they all appear meaningful and reliable.
-Unintended (non-functional) changes to the application are not avoidable; and you are increasing the chances of failure with greater number of attributes.
+Unintended (non-functional) changes to the application are not avoidable, and you are increasing the chances of failure with a greater number of attributes.

 - Good neighbors may not be all that uncommon

 As you analyze the element for identification properties, sometimes the neighborhood may offer much better stable attributes than the element itself.
-Be sure to check-out the surroundings before deciding on the identification criterion.
+Be sure to check out the surroundings before deciding on the identification criterion.
 Ancestors, descendants or siblings could be involved in an element ID.